Bogdanovic scores 35, Pacers blow out Nuggets 124-88

+INDIANAPOLIS — Bojan Bogdanovic got the hard work out of the way early and watched the fourth quarter from the bench.

-INDIANAPOLIS — Bojan Bogdanovic scored 26 of his 35 points in the first half to lead the Indiana Pacers over the Denver Nuggets 124-88 on Sunday.
+Bogdanovic scored 26 of his 35 points in the first half, and the Indiana Pacers blew out the Denver Nuggets 124-88 on Sunday.

+“I was playing bad the last couple of games so I was extra aggressive today,” Bogdanovic said.
+“I was trying to do something extra for my team and, thanks to all my teammates, we won this game.”

+The Pacers needed it, too.
+Indiana (45-29) returned home after dropping four in a row during a West Coast swing.

 Nikola Jokic had 19 points, 11 rebounds and eight assists, Will Barton had 15 points and reserve Monte Morris scored 12 points for the Nuggets (49-23), who lost for the first time after winning six straight.